 An MOU may set out a number of basic elements or an arrangement which might include (but is not limited to):

 - the common goal or objective of the arrangement;

 - the roles and responsibilities of each party;

 - resource use arrangements;

 In particular, the MOU should clearly set out what each party has agreed to do.

 When should an MOU be used?

-Some parties choose to use an MOU as a preliminary document to “test the waters” with a potential business partner to explore whether the parties are on the same page, as well as how well the parties can communicate with each other.
-If they are happy with how the MOU stage goes, then they would choose to progress to the formal contract stage.
+Before parties decide if a formal contract is for them, some choose to “test the waters” by using an MOU as a preliminary document.
+Both parties can use this to explore whether they are on the same page as well as see how they communicate with each other.
+If both parties are happy with the MOU stage, they can always progress to the contract stage.

 An MOU is ideal in the stages of an arrangement where the parties are developing and finalising their mutual goals and expectations.